qanhnn12/8-Week-SQL-Challenge/Case Study #8 - Fresh Segments/Solution/B. Interest Analysis.md

 | 2019-03-01 | 1              | 1135         | 1.57            | 0.51       |
 | 2019-08-01 | 2              | 437          | 2.6             | 1.83       |

 Let's say we want to take the average, maximum or minimum of `ranking`, `composition` or `index_values` for each interest in every month, interests that don't have 14 months would create uneven distribution of observations since there are months we don't have data.
-Therefore, we should archive these data points in the segment analysis to have an accurate view on overall interests of customers.
+Therefore, we should archive these data points in the segment analysis to have an accurate view on the overall interest of customers.

 ---
 ### 5. After removing these interests - how many unique interests are there for each month?
-As mentioned before, instead of deleting those data points that have `total_months` below 6, I create a temporary table `interest_metrics_edited` for the segment analysis.
+As mentioned before, instead of deleting interests below 6 months, I create a temporary table `interest_metrics_edited` excluded them for the segment analysis.

 ```TSQL
 --Create a temporary table [interest_metrics_edited]